-Anti-social personality disorder results in extremely violent acts.
-Though psychiatrists often consider and treat sociopaths and psychopaths as the same, criminologists treat them as different because of the difference in their outward behaviour.
+Though psychiatrists often consider and treat sociopaths and psychopaths as the same, criminologists treat them as different because of the difference in their outward behavior.

 Differences in Outward Behavior of a Psychopath and a Sociopath

-Sociopaths often have successful careers and try to make others like and trust them.
-This is because they understand human social emotions quite well but are unable to experience them.
+Psychopaths often have successful careers and try to make others like and trust them.
+This is because they understand human social emotions quite well and are able to mimic these emotions, even if they are unable to experience them.
 This allows them to be master manipulators of human emotions.

 Similarities between Psychopaths and Sociopaths

-Sociopaths and psychopaths both face medical disorders that can be treated or alleviated if properly diagnosed.
-Treatment involves therapies and may involve proper medication.
+Sociopaths and psychopaths both suffer from antisocial personality disorder, which can be treated or alleviated if properly diagnosed.
+Treatment involves psychotherapy and may also require medication.
 In fact, psychiatrists often don't distinguish between the two based on behavior; instead, they label a person with ASPD a sociopath if their mental condition is a result of mainly social conditions like abuse during childhood and a psychopath if the condition is mainly congenital.

 The symptoms in both cases begin to establish and surface at approximately fifteen years of age.
 The initial symptom can be excessive cruelty to animals followed by lack of conscience, remorse or guilt for hurtful actions to others at a later stage.
 There may be an intellectual understanding of appropriate social behavior but no emotional response to the actions of others.
 Psychopaths may also face an inability to form genuine relationships, and may show inappropriate or out of proportion reaction to perceived negligence.